-\textbf{Exploration vs.~Exploitation.}~Our traversal is inspired by ``exploitation vs.~exploration''~\cite{watkins1992q}, a popular strategy that enables random exploration (to uncover new knowledge) and exploits knowledge learned from previous traversals.
-Let $\mathcal{T}$ be a covariance matrix that records the previous trajectory taken on a manifold during the current online phase, which will be explained soon.
-At time step $t$, we may (with probability $\lambda$) decide to mutate a seed $c$ with the highest priority in $\mathcal{Q}$ (lines 2--5 in \F~\hyperref[fig:workflow]{5(c)}).
-This way, $c$ traverses to $c_t$, with the trajectory as $c\mathcal{T}$.
-We may also randomly traverse to $c_{t}$ sampled on the manifold with a probability $1 - \lambda$ (line 6).
+\textbf{Exploitation vs.~Exploration.}~Our mutation is inspired by ``exploitation vs.~exploration''~\cite{watkins1992q}, a popular paradigm that enables random exploration (to uncover new knowledge) and exploits knowledge learned from previous footprints.
+At time step $t$, we may (with probability $\lambda$) mutate a seed $c$ with the highest priority in $\mathcal{Q}$ (lines 9--12).
+This way, \tool\ walks from $c$ to $c_t$ as $c_t = c\mathcal{T}$ where $\mathcal{T}$ denotes the \textit{direction}, and its cardinality is the \textit{step size}. \mr{$\mathcal{T}$ is a covariance matrix calculated over previous footprints taken on a manifold during the current online phase, representing the learned knowledge.} \tool\ may also perform random exploration by randomly walk to $c_{t}$ sampled on the manifold with a probability $1 - \lambda$ (line 14).

-Random exploration is likely to trigger new findings that impede DNN predictions.
-Nevertheless, through continuous explorations, $\mathcal{T}$ gradually converges to directions that imply effective mutations (i.e., revealing new DNN coverage).
-Thus, we anticipate that mutating according to $\mathcal{T}$ may lead to a more oriented exploration of the manifold and achieve higher coverage within a given time budget.
-Consider the manifold in \F~\hyperref[fig:workflow]{5(b)}.
-Suppose that $c$ has been mutated twice using $\vec{v}_{1}$ and $\vec{v}_{2}$, which induces the activation of distinct groups of neurons in the target DNN, namely $g_{1}$ and $g_{2}$.
-As \tool\ maintains $\mathcal{T}$, subsequent mutations over $c$ will use $\vec{v}_{1} + \vec{v}_{2}$, and therefore, mutations directing to $\vec{v}_{1} + \vec{v}_{2}$ are likely to stress neurons that interleave with $g_{1}$ and $g_{2}$.
+Random exploration may trigger new findings that challenge DNN predictions.
+Then, through repetitive explorations, $\mathcal{T}$ gradually converges to directions that reflect effective perception changes (revealing new DNN behaviors).
+Thus, we expect that mutations according to $\mathcal{T}$ may induce more oriented explorations of perception changes on the manifold and trigger more DNN behaviors (thus more likely to reveal DNN faults) in a given time budget.
+Consider the manifold in \F~\hyperref[fig:workflow]{8(b)}.
+If the testing objective (line 16) is neuron coverage, suppose that $c$ has been mutated twice using $\vec{v}_{1}$ and $\vec{v}_{2}$, which induces the activation of distinct groups of neurons in the target DNN, namely $g_{1}$ and $g_{2}$.
+As \tool\ maintains $\mathcal{T}$, subsequent mutations over $c$ will use $\vec{v}_{1} + \vec{v}_{2}$, and therefore, mutations directing to $\vec{v}_{1} + \vec{v}_{2}$ probably stress neurons interleaving with $g_{1}$ and $g_{2}$.

-Not all mutations can increase DNN coverage; therefore, mutating $c$ many times is unlikely to reveal new coverage.
-Given a priority queue $\mathcal{Q}$, we lower the priority of $c$ progressively (line 5) and spend more effort on other seeds in $\mathcal{Q}$.

-Starting from 0, $\lambda$ is increased by $\delta$ each step if coverage increases (line 13), until it reaches the predefined threshold $\Lambda$.
-This will gradually reduce the effect of randomness in determining traversal directions.
-Moreover, $\lambda$ is not allowed to exceed $\Lambda$ ($\Lambda < 1$) to retain chances of finding new useful directions on the manifold.